 2.1 Strategy Development: How do you develop your strategy?
+Purpose

-This Item examines how your organisation determines its core competencies, strategic challenges, and strategic advantages and establishes its strategic objectives to address its challenges and leverage its advantages.
+This item examines how your organisation determines its core competencies, strategic challenges, and strategic advantages and establishes its strategic objectives to address its challenges and leverage its advantages.
 The aim is to strengthen your overall performance, competitiveness, and future success.

-This Item calls for basic information on the planning process and for information on all the key influences, risks, challenges, and other requirements that might affect your organisation's future opportunities and directions-taking as long-term a view as appropriate and possible from the perspectives of your organisation and your industry or marketplace.
-This approach is intended to provide a thorough and realistic context for the development of a customer- and marketfocused strategy to guide ongoing decision making, resource allocation, and overall management.

-- This Item is intended to cover all types of businesses, forprofit and nonprofit organisations, competitive situations, strategic issues, planning approaches, and plans.
+- This item calls for basic information on the planning process and for information on all the key influences, risks, challenges, and other requirements that might affect your organisation's future opportunities and directions-taking as long-term a view as appropriate and possible from the perspectives of your organisation and your industry or marketplace.
+This approach is intended to provide a thorough and realistic context for the development of a customer- and market-focused strategy to guide ongoing decision making, resource allocation, and overall management. - This item is intended to cover all types of businesses, forprofit and nonprofit organisations, competitive situations, strategic issues, planning approaches, and plans.
 The requirements explicitly call for a future-oriented basis for action but do not imply the need for formal planning departments, specific planning cycles, or a specified way of visualising the future.
-Even if your organisation is seeking to create an entirely new business, it is still necessary to set and to test the objectives that define and guide critical actions and performance. - This Item emphasises competitive leadership, which usually depends on revenue growth and operational effectiveness.
+Even if your organisation is seeking to create an entirely new business, it is still necessary to set and to test the objectives that define and guide critical actions and performance. - This item emphasises competitive leadership, which usually depends on revenue growth and operational effectiveness.
 Competitive leadership requires a view of the future that includes not only the markets or segments in which your organisation competes but also how it competes.
 How it competes presents many options and requires that you understand your organisation's and your competitors' strengths and weaknesses.
-Although no specific time horizons are included, the thrust of this Item is sustained competitive leadership. - An increasingly important part of strategic planning is projecting the future competitive and collaborative environment.
+How it competes also might involve decisions on taking intelligent risks in order to gain or retain a market leadership position.
+Although no specific time horizons are included, the thrust of this item is sustained competitive leadership.

+An increasingly important part of strategic planning is projecting the future competitive and collaborative environment.
+This includes the ability to project your own future performance as well as that of your competitors.
 Such projections help to detect and reduce competitive threats, to shorten reaction time, and to identify opportunities.
-Depending on the size and type of organisation, future core competencies, maturity of markets, pace of change, and competitive parameters (such as price, costs, or the innovation rate), organisations might use a variety of modelling, scenarios, or other techniques and judgments to anticipate the competitive and collaborative environment.
+Depending on the size and type of organisation, the potential need for new core competencies, the maturity of markets, the pace of change, and competitive parameters (such as price, costs, or the innovation rate), organisations might use a variety of modelling, scenarios, or other techniques and judgments to anticipate the competitive and collaborative environment.

-2.2 Strategy Deployment: How do you deploy your strategy?
+2.2 Strategy Implementation: How do you implement your strategy?

-This Item examines how your organisation converts your strategic objectives into action plans to accomplish the objectives.
+This item examines how your organisation converts your strategic objectives into action plans to accomplish the objectives.
 It also examines how your organisation assesses progress relative to these action plans.
 The aim is to ensure that your strategies are successfully deployed for goal achievement.